MuhammadBahawal/Git-GitHub/README.md

 # Git-GitHub
-In this we learn the git& git hub and learn how to use this
+In this, we learn Git & GitHub and how to use them.

-### 1. Make account on GitHub
+### 1. Make an account on GitHub
-### 2. Install git
+### 2. Install Git
-    click on this to download the Git [Click on this](https://git-scm.com/downloads))
+Click on this to download Git: [Click on this](https://git-scm.com/downloads)